Summary: in this tutorial, you’ll learn about the arithmetic operators in C for performing arithmetic calculations.

 Code language: C++ (cpp)

 The increment operator adds one to an operand.
-Unlike the +, -, *, /, and % operators, the increment operator accepts one operand.
+Unlike the +, -, *, /, and % operators, it accepts one operand.

 The increment operator has two forms: prefix and postfix: